How to enable new CPU boost (Low Latency Profile) feature on Windows 11

 • The feature is part of the Windows K2 initiative and aims to make Windows 11 feel faster without significantly affecting battery life or heat.

-• Advanced users may already be able to enable the feature in preview builds using ViveTool.
+• Advanced users may already be able to enable the feature in the latest preview build for the June 2026 update and use ViveTool.

 Low Latency Profile is part of the broader Windows K2 initiative.
 The feature works by briefly pushing the processor to its maximum frequency for one to three seconds whenever the system detects a high-priority interaction, then returning to normal operation.
 Examples include launching apps, opening the Start menu, triggering flyouts, and loading context menus.